ComputeCanada/magic_castle/docs/README.md

 List of SSH public keys that will have access to your cluster sudoer account.

-**Note 1**: You will need to add the private key associated with this public key to your local authentication agent (i.e: `ssh-add`) if you use the CloudFlare DNS module.
+**Note 1**: You will need to add the private key associated with one of the public keys to your local authentication agent (i.e: `ssh-add`) if you use the DNS module.
 The DNS module uses the SSH key to copy files to the login node after the cluster instances are created.